katniny/transsocial/README.md

 Copyright (c) 2025 katniny and contributors.
 All rights reserved.

-Transsocial is licensed under CC BY-NC-SA 4.0: <https://creativecommons.org/licenses/by-nc-sa/4.0/>\
+TransSocial is licensed under CC BY-NC-SA 4.0: <https://creativecommons.org/licenses/by-nc-sa/4.0/>\
 The license is also available in the [LICENSE](/LICENSE) file in the root of this repository.

 A full list of contributors can be found at <https://transs.social/contributors>